MichaelCurrin/vuepress-quickstart/README.md

 That output can then be served as static content of for a website.

+### CI

 If you use a CI tool, you can have that build step happen in the cloud on a commit.

-For Netlify, you can configure the site the build and target directory.

-For GitHub Actions, you can build the site and commit the result to `gh-pages` branch, which can be served with GitHub Pages.
+For _GitHub Actions_, you can build the site and commit the result to `gh-pages` branch, which can be served with GitHub Pages.
+See [docs.yml](/.github/workflows/docs.yml) workflow.

+1. Commit and push your repo.
+2. View the _Actions_ tab to check that that build pages.
+3. Go to your repo's Settings and enable GitHub Pages for the `docs` branch.
+4. View your site.

+For a _Netlify_ site, you can configure the site the build command and target directory.
+See my [Configure](https://michaelcurrin.github.io/code-cookbook/recipes/ci-cd/netlify/configure.html) guide.

 ## License